Tyrese-FullStackGenius/Spotify-Listen-Along_Next.js/README.md

 - Get our Recommender-Robot functioning
 - Light/Dark modes!
 Add a switch to toggle modes.
 - Get progress bar working...
+- Add a way to favorite a song / an add-to-playlist button/dropdown

 ## Install: